MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-classinstall32-services-section.md

 # INF ClassInstall32.Services section

-> [!NOTE]
+> [!CAUTION]
-> If you are building a universal or mobile driver package, this section is not valid.
-See [Using a Universal INF File](using-a-universal-inf-file.md).
+> If you are building a universal or Windows Driver package, this section is not valid.
+See [Using a Universal INF File](using-a-universal-inf-file.md) and [Getting Started with Windows Drivers](../develop/getting-started-with-windows-drivers.md).

 A **ClassInstall32** section installs a new [device setup class](./overview-of-device-setup-classes.md) for devices in the new class.